4soos/4soos/README.md

 ### Hi there 👋

-🔭 I’m currently learning c,rust and all interesting things about CS.
+🔭 I’m currently learning c, rust and all interesting things about CS.

 <!--